jellyfin/jellyfin.org/docs/general/administration/hardware-acceleration/rockchip.md

 :::

-1. Use Docker command line: (the extensive device names between `for...done` is used to ensure backward compatiblity)
+1. Use Docker command line: (the extensive device names between `for...done` is used to ensure backward compatibility)

    ```shell
    sudo docker run -d \